 Location: Battery Park City bordered by the Hudson River.

 You shall not have a second thought about moving in here as it is one of h safest surrounding in New York City.
 The well-planned community extends along the Hudson River and is surrounded by lush plantings.
 The neighborhood does not possess the traditional hustle and bustle of Manhattan.
 It is preferred by the families due to Battery Park.

 Historically, it was not the first option for shoppers but the scene is gradually evolving because of the opening of huge shopping malls such as Brookfield Place.
 Due to the recent development of Hub with 11 subway lines, transportation has become more convenient.

 If you wish to move in here, you shall make up your mind of paying a minimum of $2,500 for a single bedroom unit in Battery Park City.

-Location: Gramercy Park extends along the Park Avenue to the west and bordered by the East River to the east.
+Location: Gramercy Park extends along Park Avenue to the west and is bordered by the East River to the east.

 It has the distinction of Manhattan’s only park with private space.
 It is commonly known as a rich neighborhood as well as the island’s prettiest corner.
 Gramercy Park is within a walking distance of Chelsea.
 People who live here may enjoy Union Square Park and Madison Square Park within a walking distance.